When you write a resume, you’re doing it to show your potential employer why you’re perfect for the role.

 Your volunteer experience should be written just like any other entry on your resume, that is with a couple of sentences explaining what you did or do at the organization and pulling out the main contributions you’ve made and big achievements in a list of bullet points.

 The format for your volunteer work will look just like how you’ve structured things for your previous jobs.
-It’s important to note your role as “volunteer” and also include any position titles like being a coordinator or leader.
+It’s important to note your role as a “volunteer” and also include any position titles like being a coordinator or leader.

 Be sure to show the skills that you’ve earned and honed during your volunteering and make sure you tell recruiters how you’ve developed in your role.